cgradwohl/terraform_api_lambda_python/README.md

 ### 3. Push the repo to Github

-Create a new repo on github.
+Create a new remote repository on github.
 Name it `playq_chris_gradwohl`.

-Push this project to the new remote repository:
+Push this project to your new remote repository:

 ```bash
 git init